Logging¶

 and, as contents, arbitrary structured data.
 They can be serialized to any format supported by the data-encoding library (e.g. JSON) and pretty-printed for human readers.

-Events are by default “lazy”: if no active sink accepts their section and level,
+Events are by default “lazy”: if no active sink accepts their section and level, they are not emitted at all.
+This means that outputting more events implies more CPU and memory usage.

 “Legacy events” are the events that use the old & deprecated logging API; their contents all have the same structure: they are just human-readable text.
 The API makes that these events are evaluated even if they are not consumed by a sink; i.e. they are not lazily evaluated.
 The codebase is in the process of getting rid of them.

-Sink Configuration¶
+Sink Configuration#

 The logging framework refers to sinks with URIs (a.k.a. structured strings of